Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Flexible-Dumbell-MultiFlow/readme.md

 At the left side i.e STAs onnecting to AP0 among 8 STAs 4 are using TcpNewReno as its Socket type in Layer 4 as well as 4 STA are also present at right side which is operating on  TcpNewReno as its Socket type in Layer 4 and rest are using TcpLedbat.

+Note in GNU Plots for 8 flows cooresponding to 8 STA at right side of dumbell:

         # Flow 1, Flow 2, Flow 3 , Flow 4 are TcpNewReno flows